Juanmalopezg/smooth-distortion/Readme.md

 # Smooth Distortion

-Guitar distortion audio plugin made in C++ with the Juce framework The DSP algorithm is based on a sigmoid function.
+Guitar distortion audio plugin made in C++ with the Juce framework.
+The DSP algorithm is based on a sigmoid function.

 ![](assets/screenshot.png)
 ### Build